liftbridge-io/liftbridge/README.md

 Liftbridge currently relies on an externally running [NATS server](https://github.com/nats-io/gnatsd).
 By default, it will connect to a NATS server running on localhost.
-The `--nats-server` flag allows configuring the NATS server(s) to connect to.
+The `--nats-servers` flag allows configuring the NATS server(s) to connect to.

 Also note that Liftbridge is clustered by default and relies on Raft for